solidpayorg/gitmark/README.md

 You will also need the private key from that tx, which is an argument to the gitmark script, but can be also saved in a location as directed by the output from the git mark command.
 Warning: do not use the default private key in the script!

-Git mark will generate a new address to send to, a fee, an amount, an spending private key and unspent tx data as inputs to an rpc or a simple script `tx.sh` that lives in the bin directory
+Git mark will generate a new address to send to, a fee, an amount, a spending private key and unspent tx data as inputs to an rpc or a simple script `tx.sh` that lives in the bin directory

 After running this script, an empty commit message is generated which you can check in, and points to the latest unspent transaction, creating a two way link